start-react/native-starter-kit/README.md

 [React Navigation](https://reactnavigation.org/) is a routing package that allows you to:
   * Declare different kinds of Routers.
   * Routers fall into the category of **StackNavigator ,** **DrawerNavigator ,** and **TabNavigator**.
-  * We can also nest these Routers for mare complex transitions.
+  * We can also nest these Routers for more complex transitions.